 Building on Knowledge

-For many Canadians, their only direct contact with government – whether federal, provincial or municipal – involves interactions at the point of service.
+For many Canadians, their only direct contact with government — whether federal, provincial or municipal — involves interactions at the point of service.
 Previous iterations of this study investigated how Canadians obtained and perceived government service.
 Our research suggests that this direct contact plays an important role in shaping Canadians overall view of government.
-Results indicated that when Canadians experience quality service from their government it has a strong positive influence on their assessment of the government's overall performance and their confidence in government.
+Results indicated that, when Canadians experienced quality service from their government it had a strong positive influence on their assessment of the government’s overall performance and their confidence in government.

 Improving service, however, depends on more than just monitoring satisfaction scores, it requires staying on top of an ever-changing landscape.
 Over the past several years, technology and the Internet have had a profound effect on the way Canadians communicate, get information, and conduct their business — engaging in government services is no exception.
 Previous findings from Government Service and Satisfaction suggest Canadians are past the “testing the waters stage” of online government services, with currently just under four in ten Canadians engaging in government services on the Internet.
 In fact, our results show the Internet is fast becoming the preferred choice for obtaining government services.

 In this iteration of Government Service and Satisfaction, Ipsos will use overall performance to measure citizen satisfaction with government service.
 While it will remain a key measure of government performance, this edition of Government Service and Satisfaction will go beyond simply measuring satisfaction and explore in-depth drivers of public satisfaction with government services.

 Why?
 In our experience, typical citizen satisfaction results are flat, as most citizens tend to use the top end of the scale to rate services and service attributes.
 Although high satisfaction ratings are important, this type of analysis does not provide insightful direction when it comes to making strategic changes.